-- (i) Power Purchase Agreement (PPA) dated 1 May 2005 (amended on 6 December 2006 and 19 April 2012) with Oman Power and Water Procurement Company SAOC (OPWP) relating to the commitment (1) from the Company to sell to OPWP the available capacity of electricity and (2) from OPWP to purchase this available capacity and electricity energy delivered up to March 2022. - (ii) Natural Gas Sales Agreement (NGSA) dated 1 May 2005 and the NGSA Amendment Agreement dated 6 December 2006 with the Ministry of Energy and Minerals for the purchase of natural gas. - (iii) Usufruct agreement dated 1 May 2005 with the Government for grant of Usufruct rights over the plant site for 25 years. - (iv) Financing Agreements with international banks and local banks and respective hedging agreements as disclosed in notes 16 and 17. - (v) Agreement with Bank Muscat SAOG for working capital facilities dated 15 February 2007, with latest amendment dated 5 May 2021. - (vi) Operation & Maintenance (O&M) Agreement with Suez Tractebel Operations and Maintenance Oman LLC (STOMO) dated 1 February 2007 for a period of 15 years ending March 2022.
+- (i) Power Purchase Agreement (PPA) dated 1 May 2005 (amended on 6 December 2006, 19 April 2012) has been expired on 31 March 2022 and contract is further extended to 7 months period ended 31 October 2022.
+On further expiry, this has been renewed again for 14 months ending on 31 December 2023 with Oman Power and Water Procurement Company SAOC (OPWP) relating to the commitment (1) from the Company to sell to OPWP the available capacity of electricity and (2) from OPWP to purchase this available capacity and electricity energy delivered up to December 2023. - (ii) Natural Gas Sales Agreement (NGSA) dated 1 May 2005 and the NGSA Amendment Agreement dated 6 December 2006 with the Ministry of Energy and Minerals for the purchase of natural gas. - (iii) Usufruct agreement dated 1 May 2005 with the Government for grant of Usufruct rights over the plant site for 25 years. - (iv) Operation & Maintenance (O&M) Agreement with Suez Tractebel Operating Maintenance Oman LLC (STOMO) dated 1 February 2007 has been expired on 31 March 2022 and contract is further extended to 7 months period ended 31 October 2022.
+On further expiry, this has been renewed again for 14 months period ending on 31 December 2023.